GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Conclusion

 \section{Conclusion}

 We propose \method\ (\methodfull), a framework for group-wise data attribution that approximates expensive LOGO retraining through machine unlearning.
-Our experiments on CIFAR-10 and artistic style attribution demonstrate that \method\ substantially outperforms semantic similarity baselines and prior unlearning-based methods on identifying primary influences, while reducing wall-clock time compared to both LOGO retraining and instance-level attribution methods (Tab.~\ref{tab:cifar10_results},~\ref{tab:unlearncanvas_results}).
-The framework adapts to different generation settings by choosing suitable unlearning objectives, opening avenues for scalable group-level understanding of generative models.
+Our experiments on CIFAR-10 and artistic style attribution demonstrate that \method\ achieves the best or tied-best head-focused metrics among all compared methods, including semantic similarity baselines and prior unlearning-based methods, while reducing wall-clock time by an order of magnitude compared to LOGO retraining and offering faster per-query evaluation than gradient-based alternatives (Tab.~\ref{tab:cifar10_results},~\ref{tab:unlearncanvas_results}).
+The framework adapts to different generation settings by choosing suitable unlearning objectives, opening avenues for scalable group-level understanding of generative models; as more LOGO-aligned unlearning methods emerge, they can be incorporated into \method\ with attribution quality verifiable against the LOGO oracle.
+Limitations of the current work are discussed in Appendix~\ref{app:limitations}.